Community Outreach Center

 Kittitas County Public Health Department

-Partnering with the Kittitas County Public Health Department, we host Covid-19 vaccination clinics at APOYO and provide health care supplies to APOYO members.
-Amigos Atléticos, our youth fitness club for students in grades 6-10 is funded by a KCPHD Covid-19 Health Equity Coalition grant.
+Partnering with the Kittitas County Public Health Department, we host COVID-19 vaccination clinics at APOYO and provide healthcare supplies to APOYO members.
+Amigos Atléticos, our youth fitness club for students in grades 5-10, started with a KCPHD Covid-19 Health Equity Coalition grant.
+Visit KCPHD to learn more about them!

 HopeSource